 When planning our landscapes and gardens we sometimes overlook the very best choices.
-These are the natives.
-When choosing native shrubs for bees and other pollinators, you are not only providing a food source but also cover and shelter for other insects and wildlife.
-Compare the various features and sizes and choose a few native shrubs for your bee garden area.
+These are the native plants.
+When choosing native shrubs for bees, you are not only providing a food source but also cover and shelter for other insects and wildlife.
+There are a wide variety of plant types to consider and some a more suited for one area than another.
+Compare the various features and sizes and choose a few native shrubs for your garden.

 How to Choose Native Shrubs for Your Bee Garden

 The United States is blessed with a wide range of growing conditions.
 Long cold Winters visit some parts of the country.
 Yet, hot dry weather is common in other areas.
-No matter which region you call home, you are sure to find some plants to fit your area.
+The same can be said for precipitation with areas known to be wet and those that are dry.

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

-When searching for the best bushes for bees, you will notice some overlap even in native shrubs.
-Many plants do well over a large region, while some may live but not grow well outside of their native range.
+When searching for the best native shrubs for bees, you will notice some overlap.
+Many plants do well over a large region, while some may live-but not grow well outside of their native range.

 Native plants are those that occur naturally in your given region.
-They are a good choice because they are likely to do well in your climate.
+No one planted them there – or if they did – known one remembers it.
+They are always a good choice because they have a history of growing well in your climate.

 Covering a wide range of growing conditions, the United States offers a lot of ecological diversity.
 From the mountains to the plains, coastal marshes and arid desert, pollinators search for food.

-For those of you who want to help, you will find many different types of shrubs that help feed bees and other pollinators.
-Many are developed cultivars and that is great.
-But also, consider adding a few native plants to your garden too.
+For those of you who want to help, you have a lot of choices.
+There are many developed cultivars or shrubs that help feed bees.
+Some are great resources but here are a few native plants to consider too.

 Carolina Allspice (Calycanthus floridus)

-Sometimes called Bubby Bush, Spice Bush or Sweetshrub, this bee friendly shrub has small blooms that are not very noticeable.
-The leaves and blooms are fragrant when crushed and were often used to make potpourri.
+Sometimes called Bubby Bush, Spice Bush or Sweetshrub is native to the Appalachians south of New England.
+This this bee friendly native shrub has small blooms that are not very noticeable.
+But, the leaves and blooms are fragrant when crushed and were often used to make potpourri.

 Carolina Rose (Rosa Carolina)